 Formalin-fixed paraffin-embedded tissues are an invaluable resource for histological and genetic testing for cancer.
-Current next-generation sequencing (NGS) technologies and extraction methods make it possible to study and identify cancer-causing alterations at genomic and transcriptomic levels.
-However, challenges exist in most FFPE workflows, especially those requiring high-throughput extractions.
-First, FFPE samples generally provide low-quality nucleic acids, especially the RNA, as RNA undergoes more severe degradation and chemical and covalent modifications due to the effects of formalin-fixation compared to DNA.
+Current next-generation sequencing (NGS) technologies and extraction methods make it possible to study and identify cancer-causing alterations at the genomic and transcriptomic levels.
+However, challenges exist in most FFPE workflows, especially when high-throughput extractions are a requirement.
+First, FFPE samples generally provide low-quality nucleic acids, especially the RNA, as RNA undergoes more severe degradation and chemical and covalent modifications due to the effects of formalin-fixation than DNA.
 Second, consistent results for most high-throughput and automated extraction methods for FFPE are difficult to achieve due to inherent differences in the variety of tissue and disease types.
 A solution that offers the ability to apply high-throughput and reliable genomic applications to FFPE samples can help accelerate cancer research and biomarker discovery.

-This application note demonstrates the use of the FormaPure XL Total kit, a total nucleic acid extraction kit for FFPE samples, in conjunction with the KingFisher[TM] Duo Prime Sample Purification system, as a potential solution that mitigates some of the challenges with FFPE workflows. the FormaPure XL Total kit has been demonstrated to obtain high-quality FFPE-derived nucleic acids.
-By automating FormaPure XL Total chemistry on the KingFisher[TM] Duo Prime system, the difficulty of working with FFPE tissue is reduced.
-Automating the chemistry can also reduce the risk of human error and hands-on time, thereby giving the user the ability to run more samples in a day.
+This application note demonstrates the use of FormaPure XL Total, a total nucleic acid extraction kit for FFPE samples, in conjunction with the KingFisherTM Duo Prime Sample Purification System as a potential solution that mitigates some of the challenges with FFPE workflows.
+FormaPure XL Total has been demonstrated to obtain high quality FFPE-derived nucleic acids .
+By automating FormaPure XL Total chemistry on the KingFisherTM Duo Prime the difficulty of working with FFPE tissue is eased.
+Automating the chemistry can also reduce the risk of human error, reduce hands-on time and total time; therefore giving the user the ability to run more samples in a day.